MiDataInt/mdi-apps-framework/shiny/shared/session/modules/appSteps/assignSamples/README.md

 many different sample sets to support different queries against the same data.

-At present, the assignSamples module supports up to two categorical levels, shown as columns and rows of the grid.
+At present, assignSamples supports up to two categorical levels, shown as columns and rows of the grid.
 These are often referred to as groups and conditions, but can be named anything (see below).